BrenoCom/nuxt-start-template/README.md

 ```

 ## Development Server

-Start the development server on `http://localhost:3000`:
+Start the development server on `http://localhost:3000` and Postgress database at `http://localhost:5432`:
+Note that this template assumes that you have Docker.

 ```bash
 # npm